joergschwarzwaelder/hhc2020/README.md

 **In-game character: joergen**

-Disclaimer: All information and doin this repository is provided as-is and probably not
+**Disclaimer:** All information and code in this repository is provided as-is, probably not without errors and not for production use.

-Background information:
+**Background information:**

 [Map of the Game](https://github.com/joergschwarzwaelder/hhc2020/blob/master/Map.md)